BerkeleyLab/upcxx/src/future/README.md

 rare but inscrutable type deduction errors.
 But the runtime has internal analogs for each user primitive that does return the spooky typed object, and the runtime makes eager use of these operators to reap as much optimization as possible.
-(Note: currently `when_all` actually does return a future with non-default kind, it is the sole exception).
 These analogs are:

 ```
 upcxx::detail::make_fast_future; // semantic match for upcxx::make_future